nRF24/CircuitPython_nRF24L01/docs/configure_api.rst

         remain unaffected when disabling this attribute for any data pipes.

     :returns:
-        An `int` (1 unsigned byte) where each bit in the integer represents the automatic acknowledgement feature per pipe.
+        An `bool` represents the automatic acknowledgement feature for all pipes.
+This will be `True` if only one pipe has this feature enabled.
+Use `get_auto_ack()` to fetch the current setting for individual pipes.

     .. versionchanged:: 1.2.0
         accepts a list or tuple for control of the automatic acknowledgement feature per pipe.